European Parliament turns up heat on Czech PM over conflicts of interest

-PRAGUE (Reuters) - The European Parliament has called for a halt in EU funding to the business empire of Czech Prime Minister Andrej Babis due to what it called conflicts of interests.
+PRAGUE (Reuters) -The European Parliament on Thursday called for a halt in EU funding to the business empire of Czech Prime Minister Andrej Babis over conflicts of interest.

+Babis says he has shifted his assets to trust funds, meeting legal obligations.

-The parliament’s resolution does not lead to any direct action but calls on the European Union’s executive, the European Commission, to take a further look at the situation and potentially even start procedures that could halt funding to the Czech Republic.
+The parliament’s resolution, released on Thursday, does not lead to any direct action.
+But it calls on the European Union’s executive, the European Commission, to take a further look at the situation and potentially even start procedures that could halt funding to the Czech Republic.

+The resolution insists Babis either give up economic interest in his companies or they should not be given EU funding, or that the Czech leader leaves politics.

+Babis rejected the resolution, accusing opposition parties of using the EU platform for their political aims ahead of an election in October.

+Babis’s ANO party, hit by turning public opinion during more than a year of COVID-19 pandemic restrictions, is being closely challenged in the upcoming election by two opposition groups and has slipped from the top spot in polls.

+ANO’s main contender is the Pirate Party, whose MEP Mikulas Peksa said the conflict of interest was “not only a Czech problem, but a massive problem for the whole European Union”.

-In Wednesday’s vote, 505 lawmakers supported the resolution from the 690 participating, 30 were against and 155 abstained.
+In Wednesday’s vote, 505 lawmakers supported the resolution, 30 were against and 155 abstained.

 “(The EP) insists that further disbursement of funds, either from the EU or Czech national budget, to the companies ultimately controlled by Prime Minister Babis or Members of the Czech government must be halted until the cases of conflict of interests are fully resolved,” the resolution said.